Restaurants have the green light, but other businesses are still stuck in the red

 Venue businesses are taking a hard hit from being closed as well.
 Because of distancing, many of their normally scheduled events had to be canceled.
 And the time the pandemic took over, it also took away some of their most prosperous months.

 "March, April, May and June.
-We should have made a quarter of our revenue in those four months and it's literally in the toilet," Sandy Bonor, Sales Manager at Columbia County Exhibition Center, said.
+We should have made a quarter of our revenue in those four months and it's literally in the toilet," said Sandy Bonor, sales manager at Columbia County Exhibition Center.

-Bonor says they have already given over $100 thousand in refunds, plus lots of rescheduling for 2021.
+Bonor says they have already given over $100,000 in refunds, plus lots of rescheduling for 2021.

 "The biggest thing is people have spent a lot of money and time planning for this, and this is a big deal for them,” she said.

-The Columbia County Exhibition Center already have people making reservations for big weddings for July.
-They are hoping that everything goes smooth with no sudden changes the pandemic could bring.
+The Columbia County Exhibition Center already has people making reservations for big weddings for July.
+Staff members there are hoping everything goes smoothly with no sudden changes the pandemic could bring.